JFrog Platform Configuration

 [Default: false]

-Set to true to provide admin privileges to the access token.
-This is only available for administrators.
+to provide admin privileges to the access token.
+This option is only available for administrators.

 --groups